Privacy policy

 If you live in a country other than Belgium, we may need to transfer your data to a service provider in your country (e.g. logistics provider).
 This means that your data may be processed on one of these computers in another country, which may have a different level of data protection than your country.
 By submitting your data to us, you consent to this type of transfer of your data.
 Regardless of the country in which your data is located, we will comply with applicable law and will also comply with the obligations imposed on us by this Privacy Policy.

-2. How we receive your data, what data we collect and why
+2. how we receive your data, what data we collect and why

 2.1 Contact by e-mail, telephone or post